JunweiKuang/JunweiKuang.github.io/_pages/includes/pub.md

 # Papers Under Review

 - [What Symptoms and How Long?
 An Interpretable AI Approach for Depression Detection in Social Media](https://arxiv.org/abs/2305.13127v2). **Junwei Kuang**, Jiaheng Xie, Zhijun Yan*.
 Under review at **MIS Quarterly**
 - [Suicide Risk Prediction for Users with Depression in Question Answering Communities: A Design Based on Deep Learning]().
 Haoyue Fan, Qiuju Yin, **Junwei Kuang**, Zhijun Yan*.
-Under review at **Information&Management**
+Under review at **Information Management**

 # Conference Proceedings and Workshops (* Presenting Author)